lmoran/arcgis-rest/README.rst

 Currently, only a part of the Feature Service (http://resources.arcgis.com/en/help/arcgis-rest-api/#/Feature_Service/02r3000000z2000000/) is implemented, which allows to:

-* It can etrieve a list of avaialable layers
+* It can retrieve a list of avaialable layers from a FeatureServer
 * It can query a layer by bounding box